 How do I make a tipkyanchi rangoli?

-To make a tipkyanchi rangoli, start by marking the dots in the correct grid pattern on a clean, flat surface.
-Use chalk or rice flour to place your dots evenly, then follow the curves shown in the video.
+Start by marking dots in the correct grid pattern on a clean flat surface.
+Use chalk or rice flour to place the dots evenly, then connect them following the curves shown in the video.

 Is this Rangoli Designs for Diwali suitable for beginners?

 Yes!
-This 7×1 dots rangoli is easy to follow even if you are new to kolam or muggulu.
-Most learners can complete this tipkyanchi rangoli on their first or second try.
+This 7×1 dots rangoli tutorial is easy to follow even if you are new to kolam or muggulu.
+Most learners complete the pattern on their first or second try.

 What materials do I need?